Walter Monckton Keesey: Artistic output

-Between 1912 and 1966 he exhibited at least 23 works at the Royal Academy.
-The initial emphasis was on etchings, shifting to architectural drawings in the inter-war years, while latterly favouring watercolours.
+Between 1912 and 1966, he exhibited at least 23 works at the Royal Academy.
 Examples of his architectural drawings and other work are held in the V&A, the RIBA Library, the London Metropolitan Archive, and public collections in Cheltenham and Dunedin.
 As “Mr. W. M. Keesey, Inspector of Art Schools, Board of Education”, he was credited by the Bank of England for designing the foliage device on the back of the Series A £1 and 10-shilling notes, first issued in 1928.

 Publications

-Between 1913 and 1915 he produced a series of books of sketches for A & C Black, covering the buildings of Cambridge, Harrow and Canterbury.
+Between 1913 and 1915, he produced a series of books of sketches for A & C Black, covering the buildings of Cambridge, Harrow and Canterbury.
 In a similar style, for Trust Houses Ltd he contributed numerous illustrations for Tales of Old Inns: The History, Legend and Romance of Some of Our Older Hostelries (1927), the sketches being widely reused in other promotional literature and as postcards.

 He also undertook smaller commissions, sketching rural tourist attractions such as hotels and tea-rooms for production as publicity postcards.
 He occasionally took on business commissions, for example his Eight Etchings and Some Particulars Concerning London’s New Motor-Buses, a 1920 publication for the London General Omnibus Co.

-He also contributed to more substantial works, such as Industry and art education on the continent (1935) for HMSO, and a chapter on architectural drawing in Greenhalgh’s Modern Building Construction textbook (c1946).
+He also contributed to more substantial works, such as Industry and art education on the continent (1935) for HMSO, and a chapter on architectural drawing in Greenhalgh’s Modern Building Construction textbook (c.
+1946).